Configure ontology peering

 2. Select the Unmapped tab before choosing + Add ontology entities.

-3. Search for and select one or multiple object types you will make available for peering over the connection before choosing Confirm selection to launch the Configure sharing permissions popup window.
+3. Search for and select one or multiple object types you will make available for peering over the connection before choosing Confirm selection to launch the Configure peering permissions popup window.

-4. Optionally change Peer Manager's default sharing permissions state, which allows both exports and imports and ensures the object type's state remains synchronized across the local and remote spaces.
+4. Optionally change Peer Manager's default peer permissions state, which allows both exports and imports of the associated ontology resources' data.

 If you want to establish a unidirectional object type peering relationship where the local space sends objects to the remote space without receiving object edits the remote side makes, then you can select Imports blocked.

-1. Select Add ontology entities to add the object types to the Unmapped section of the Ontology.
+1. Select Add ontology entities to finish adding the object types to the Unmapped section of the Ontology.

 Create the object type mapping